jakariamd/Data-Warehousing-and-Data-Mining-Sessional/README.md

 ## Instructor information
 **Md.
 Jakaria** \
 *Lecturer* \
-Computer Science and Engineering \
+Dept. of Computer Science and Engineering \
-Military Institute of Science and Technology
+Military Institute of Science and Technology (MIST)

 **Anindita Kundu** \
 *Lecturer* \
-Computer Science and Engineering \
+Dept. of Computer Science and Engineering \
-Military Institute of Science and Technology
+Military Institute of Science and Technology (MIST)